LilCappi/TechDegree-Project-4/README.md

 ### Personal stylization

-I've changed the name of the project from 'Phase Hunter' to 'Guess that Shonen'.
+I've changed the name of the project from 'Phrase Hunter' to 'Guess that Shonen'.

 I also included 15 new 'phrases' or titles of shonen manga/anime to help diversify the phrases a player could guess from.